Subscribe To This Site

 This loose leaf green will be used only for competition grade senchas.

-The highest grades of Japanese sencha are generally from the earliest spring pluckings and are hand-crafted.
+The highest grades of this tea are generally from the earliest spring pluckings and are hand-crafted.
 They will have the most uniform leaf presentation, and the tea will have the smoothest, cleanest taste.

 The Yame region is known for a needle shaped dried leaf, and Kyushu is known for a comma-shaped dried leaf, similar to the famous Chinese Chun Mee tea, one of the eyebrow teas.